martbetz/The-Promura-Project/README.md

 </p>

 <p>
    The objective of <b>The Promura Project</b> is to collate as much information as possible about two very obscure and rare camera lenses: the <b>Auto-Promura 28mm C.P.
 Hi-Lux MC</b> and the <b>Auto-Promura 20mm C.P.
 Hi-Lux MC</b>.
-The project is open to contributions.
+The project is open for collaboration.

 ---